Do You Need a Lawyer Conflict of Interest Checklist?

 12. Continue checking.
 Every time a new party enters into a legal matter after you have taken on the new client, a new conflict check should be run.
 If there is a conflict upon the entry of a new party, then the firm needs to withdraw and send a disengagement letter.

-It should be noted that informed consent, while helpful, do not always cure all conflicts of interest.
+It should be noted that informed consent, while helpful, does not always cure all conflicts of interest.
 Thus, a conservative approach would be to avoid any client who presents a potential conflict of interest.

 Oamii Can Help with Your Lawyer Conflict of Interest Checklist

 As you digitize your marketing efforts, Oamii can also help you with conflict checking any potential client you obtain through your digital marketing.
-If you want more information about partnering with Oamii, the top law firm digital marketing agency in West Palm Beach, then please fill out our online contact form, or call us at 561-228-4111 today.
+If you want more information about partnering with Oamii, the top law firm digital marketing agency in West Palm Beach, Florida, then please fill out our online contact form, or call us at 561-228-4111 today.